K–12 education in the United States: Standardized testing

+U.S. states in blue had more seniors in the class of 2024 who took the SAT than the ACT while those in red had more seniors taking the ACT than the SAT.

 Under the No Child Left Behind Act and Every Student Succeeds Acts, all American states must test students in public schools statewide to ensure that they are achieving the desired level of minimum education, such as on the New York Regents Examinations, the Florida Comprehensive Assessment Test (FCAT) and the Florida Standards Assessments (FSA) or the Massachusetts Comprehensive Assessment System (MCAS); students being educated at home or in private schools are not included.
 The act also required that students and schools show adequate yearly progress.
 This means they must show some improvement each year.
 When a student fails to make adequate yearly progress, NCLB mandated that remediation through summer school or tutoring be made available to a student in need of extra help.
 On December 10, 2015, President Barack Obama signed legislation replacing NCLB with the Every Student Succeeds Act (ESSA).
 However, the enactment of ESSA did not eliminate provisions relating to the periodic standardized tests given to students.

 Academic performance impacts the perception of a school's educational program.
 Rural schools fare better than their urban counterparts in two key areas: test scores and drop-out rate.
 First, students in small schools performed equal to or better than their larger school counterparts.
 In addition, on the 2005 National Assessment of Education Progress, 4th and 8th-grade students scored as well or better in reading, science, and mathematics.